kurohara/yorequire/README.md

 If you want to hook the 'require' function, you can use yorequire.

 ## Getting Started
-Install the module with: `npm install kurohara/yorequire`
+Install the module with: `npm install yorequire --save`

 ```javascript
 var yorequire = require('yorequire');